aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

 :::note
 To use the `OAUTHBEARER` mechanism, you must enable `kafka_authentication_methods.sasl`.
-Additionally, at least one other SASL mechanism (PLAIN, SCRAM-SHA-256, or SCRAM-SHA-512) must be enabled.
+Additionally, at least one of the SASL mechanisms (PLAIN, SCRAM-SHA-256, or SCRAM-SHA-512) must be enabled.
 For instructions on enabling SASL authentication, see [Enabled and configure SASL authentication with Aiven for Apache Kafka®](/docs/products/kafka/howto/kafka-sasl-auth)
 :::